gwasylow/dotnet-cqrs-bank-app/README.md

 ## User Story:
 As a user I would like to:
-  [x] login/log off to a system
+  - [ x ] login/log off to a system
-  [] read the balance amount
+  - [ ] read the balance amount
-  [] read the latest 10 transacations history
+  - [ ] read the latest 10 transacations history
-  [] send the money transfer to a different account
+  - [ ] send the money transfer to a different account
-  [] to be notyfied about incoming transfer on my account
+  - [ ] to be notyfied about incoming transfer on my account

 ## Tech background:
   - Mock Database Objects (shared in memory)